klas/laravel-best-practices/README.md

 ![Laravel best practices](/images/logo-english.png?raw=true)
-Practical coders pocket guide to building Laravel and PHP applications
+**Practical coders pocket guide to building Laravel and PHP applications**

 In constant reworking.
-Inspired by alexeymezenin/laravel-best-practices - but heavily modified to fix architectural mistakes An example application (in the making!) https://github.com/klas/laravel-playground
+Inspired by alexeymezenin/laravel-best-practices - but heavily modified to fix architectural mistakes.

+An example application (in the making!) https://github.com/klas/laravel-playground